colinp0550/colinp0550.github.io/_posts/2018-12-21-flag-project.md

 ## Describe your process.

--   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_
+-   What questions, strategies, help from peers or teacher, or thinking got you to this point?
+I only had a few questions

 <!--- Delete this comment and add your writing -->